 Does your viewing audience use Chrome?
 IE11?
 Will they be watching on a laptop or their mobile?
 Are they Android or Apple users?
 These are important things to know so you can ensure your webinar platform can cater to their needs.

-While it seems like a given that webinar platforms would perform across the spectrum, there are barriers - some require app downloads, other may not be available on older browsers - so it’s important to know before investing your time and your money.
+While it seems like a given that webinar platforms would perform across all devices, there are barriers - some require app downloads, others may not be available on older browsers - so, it’s important to know before investing your time and your money.

 Smartphones overtake laptops as UK internet users’ number one device.

-Another thing to take into consideration is how your audience will access your webinar.
+Another thing to consider is how your audience will access your webinar.
 Many companies restrict plugins (some webinars request plugins in order to work) or access to websites such as YouTube.
 If your target audience works for the NHS, for example, a solution that relied on either of these would make it impossible for them to join your webinar.

-You‘d be surprised to find out how many people don’t ask about security and access levels when signing up for a webinar solution.
+You‘d be surprised to discover how many people don’t ask about security and access levels when signing up for a webinar solution.

 Your webinar’s life shouldn't be over once the live event is over.
-Webinars are evergreen content, and you should leverage your them out with thee live event to maximise your ROI as much as you can.
+Webinars are evergreen content, and you should leverage your them out with thee live event to maximize your ROI.

 When considering a new webinar platform, make sure you know whether they offer access to your webinar once it’s over, with specific attention to on-demand availability.
 Does on-demand cost more?
 Can you run schedule replay?
 If you’re planning a series of events, a personalized channel with references to all your events might be a great idea for better engagement.

 If you’re moving over from another webinar platform, it will also be important to ask about housing webinars from your old platform.
 Will your new provider have the ability to migrate these over?
-You don’t want to lose your entire webinar library because you didn’t ask the question!
+You don’t want to lose your entire webinar library just because you didn’t ask the question.

-Support is essential, especially when you’re starting with a new product, both when onboarding and when you run your live events.
-Make sure you ask about what kind of webinar support they can offer you and what is included in your quote.
+Support, both technical and otherwise, is essential, especially when you start using a new product.
+Make sure you ask about what kind of webinar support your new provider can offer you and what is included in your quote.
 Do you get email support?
 An account manager?
-It’s good to know so you can plan accordingly.
+It’s good to know, so you can plan accordingly.

-The important thing when making any decision, but especially when considering what webinar platform to go with, is to define your goals.
+The important thing when making any decision, but especially when comparing webinar platforms, is to define your goals.
 This is the only way you’ll know what you need from a webinar solution.
 So make sure you ask these important questions before you commit your time and your budget.

 Call: +1 206 259 2141